pdledger/hpfem-mpt/README.md

 The solver outputs a vtm and vtu files in order to allow visualisation of the solutions to the transmission problems using Paraview.

-A detailed tutorial is in preparation.
+A detailed tutorial is in included in hpfem-mpt_tutorial.pdf.

 #Installation